 What are casement windows?

 Casement windows are windows attached to their frame by hinges on the side.
 They open outward, typically using a crank or lever, allowing for complete control over ventilation.
-Unlike sash windows that slide up or down, casement windows swing outward, which offers a different kind of aesthetic and functionality.
-This design is versatile, and it can be adapted to many different architectural styles, making it a preferred choice for both contemporary and historic homes.
+Unlike sash windows that slide up or down, casement windows swing outward.
+This feature offers a different kind of aesthetic and functionality.
+This versatile design can also be adapted to many different architectural styles.
+Making it a preferred choice for both contemporary and historic homes.

 Types of casement windows